Overdamping of Neutron-Mirror-Neutron Transitions in Neutron Stars: The density matrix approach to - oscillations in vacuum

 Insertion of the solution of (\ref{13}) into the third equation (\ref{12}) yields

 Invoking the condition $\rho_{11}+\rho_{22}=1$, one obtains the well-known result

 In the ultra-short time limit $\mathscr{D} t \ll 1$ (\ref{16}) yields

-This law does not allow to define the transition probability per unit time \cite{20}.
+This law does not allow to define the transition probability per unit time \cite{25}.
 The oscillation formula (\ref{16}) could have been obtained by solving the Schrodinger equation.
 Our purpose was to introduce the density matrix formalism which lies at the core of the \emph{correct approach} to quantum systems in contact with the environment.
+The problem of $n$-$n'$ oscillations in the framework of the density matrix formalism with absorption has been considered in \cite{40}.